microsoft/vscode-wiki/Roadmap.md

 * :runner: Investigate support for semantic coloring
 * Investigate how to simplify the maintenance of textmate grammars
 * [x] Bring back localization support in the standalone Monaco editor.
 This support had been suspended when we added support for language packs for VS Code.

-## WSL Support

-* [x] Improve the WSL support.
-   * [x] Investigate how we can enable extensions to leverage tools available in WSL.
-   * [x] Investigate which other scenarios are being enabled by the changes needed for WSL

 ## Languages